10 Essential & Authentic Things To Do in Lisbon Portugal

 Castles & Palaces

-Lisbon’s Castelo de Sao Jorge is a true medieval treat, with gorgeous vistas of Lisbon beyond its fortified walls.
 The stunning Pena National Palace in nearby Sintra will blow any predispositions of palaces you’ve ever had into the dust.
 This picture-perfect example of 19th-century Romanticism architecture will amaze and delight, thanks to its colorful and elaborate facades — not to mention the breathtaking views of the Portuguese countryside.
-Private tours leaving from Lisbon are available to visit sites like Sintra and beyond with Lisbon on Wheels.
+As we mentioned above, private tours leaving from Lisbon are available to visit sites like Sintra and beyond with Easy Going Portugal.

 RELATED: 15 Beautiful Castles to See Across Europe